graphhopper/graphhopper/README.md

 # Features

-Here is a list of the more detailed features including a link to the documentation:
+Here is a list of the more detailed features:

  * Based on Java and simple start for developers via Maven.
  * Works out of the box with OpenStreetMap (osm/xml and pbf) and can be adapted to custom data